 We offer a variety of Pinterest specialty boards with the latest research and resources.
 Click on the word below to go directly to the topic, then choose the red "follow" button so they show up in your feed.
 Aphasia | Dementia | Apraxia | Dysarthria | Voice

 For questions regarding Aphasia and Aphasia recovery, please see our Aphasia FAQ.

-For questions regarding Voice and the Lee Silverman Voice Treatment, please see our Voice FAQ.
+For questions regarding Voice treatment and how we can protect your voice from the effects of Parkinson's, please see our Voice FAQ.